 The cooking method for these tacos is something special.
 The chile sauce is so full of flavor on its own.
 But then you caramelize it in the cooking fat from the meat and it fills your kitchen with the most intoxicating aroma.
-Adding the cinnamon sticks to the sauce and slow cooking it all day creates the most amazing smell.
-If I could bottle it up and make it into a candle, I'd burn that thing every day.
-No kidding.

 This recipe can be cooked in a crockpot, but I prefer to use the "OG crock pot" (dutch oven) because it's my favorite.
 There's something special about dutch oven cooking that I really enjoy.
 Plus, it's nice to be able to move it from the stove to the fridge, back to the stove, and in the oven while only dirtying one dish.

 Oh pickled onions...
 If you've been following along for a while now, you'll see that I really do love these things.
 I'd probably put them on everything if I could.
 They're so simple to make but really pack a punch in the flavor department.
-They're perfect for these tacos because they add a nice acidic crunch to balance out the richness of the meat.
-Sure you could just do plain diced onions, but where's the fun in that?

 My husband says I go too crazy with taco toppings so I tried to rein it in this time and just focus on the meat.
 It pains me to say this, but he's right.
-The simplicity of the toppings are the perfect compliment to the meat without overpowering it.
+The simplicity of the toppings are the perfect complement to the meat without overpowering it.
 In the end, the meat is what you really came here for, right?

 Here's a link to my favorite store-bought corn tortillas.
 If you can find them at your grocery store, you won't be disappointed!
 Oh, and don't forget to serve your tacos with an ice cold Modelo and a lime wedge.
 Enjoy!